 - “What Teachers Who Might Quit Are Really Thinking” by Education Week

-Disclaimer: The resources mentioned in this blog post were found due to research, none of the links are sponsored.
+Disclaimer: The resources mentioned in this blog post were found due to research; none of the links are sponsored.

 Reasons For Quitting Teaching

 - You can find a higher-paying job.
-Depending on where you teach, or what year of your career you are in – you might not be able to make a living wage.
-Just under 10 years ago, a new teacher in my district with two university degrees could not make enough money to cover their rent, food, and other basic bills.
+Depending on where you teach or what year of your career you are in – you might not be able to make a living wage.
+Just under ten years ago, a new teacher in my district with two university degrees could not make enough money to cover their rent, food, and other basic bills.
 They were living off their credit cards.

 - The stress is overwhelming and has required you to seek medical intervention.
 It seems like every week teachers are posting on social media that they have had to take a leave of absence from work due to personal reasons.

 - You don’t feel safe at work – school shootings, workplace injuries, parental harassment, the possibility of contracting an illness – all of these things weigh on the minds of teachers.
-Teachers do not go into this profession thinking they will be injured at work.
+Teachers do not enter this profession thinking they will be injured at work.
 The career path does not seem like it should carry the same amount of risk as other, more inherently dangerous, careers.

 - You cannot find a work-life balance that works for your family.
 I believe every teacher should find a sustainable system that works for them.
-If a system cannot be achieved and your personal relationships and health are declining, then it may be time to re-evaluate.
+If a system cannot be achieved and your relationships and health are declining, it may be time to re-evaluate.
 I love staying late (usually until 6 pm) at school once a week and getting my copies made, putting a huge dent in my marking pile and planning for the week ahead.
 This is almost 3 hours of uninterrupted time.
 It is unimaginable how many things can get done in a focused space.
 This system only became sustainable when I became more experienced in my role.
 When I was a new teacher, planning for a curriculum I had never taught before, with barely any resources except a textbook (now many districts provide next to no resources), it was not uncommon for me to stay late every night.